-Christopher Mirabelli is the Chairman of our Board of Directors.
 Dr. Mirabelli has authority, among other things, to call and preside over meetings of our Board of Directions and set meeting agendas.
-As a result of Dr. Mirabelli's extensive history with and knowledge of Leap Therapeutics, he is able to provide valuable insight and help ensure that the Board of Directors and management act with a common purpose.
-If Dr. Mirabelli is ever not present at a meeting of the board of directors, an independent director is appointed to chair such meetings.
-In general, the agenda for every regularly scheduled board of directors meeting includes a meeting of the "Independent Directors" in executive session.
-In any event, the non-management directors meet in executive session at least semi-annually to discuss, among other matters, the performance of the Chief Executive Officer.
-The director who presides at these meetings is a non-management director selected by a majority of the non-management directors.
-There have been 4 meetings of the Independent Directors in executive session in 2017.
+As a result of Dr. Mirabelli's extensive history with and knowledge of Leap Therapeutics, he is able to provide valuable insight and help ensure that the Board and management act with a common purpose.
+If Dr. Mirabelli is ever not present at a meeting of the Board, an independent director is appointed to chair such meetings.
+In general, the agenda for every regularly scheduled Board meeting includes a meeting of the independent directors in executive session, which is presided over by Dr. Dietz, as our Lead Independent Director.
+In any event, our non-management directors meet in executive session at least semi-annually to discuss, among other matters, the performance of the Chief Executive Officer.
+Dr. Dietz presides at these meetings as the Lead Independent Director.
+There were six meetings of our independent directors in executive session in 2019, at every meeting of our Board.

-We have a separate chair for each committee of our Board of Directors.
-The chairs of each committee are expected to report to our Board of Directors on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters, if any.
-Our Board of Directors delegates substantial responsibilities to the committees, which report their activities and actions back to the full Board of Directors.
-We believe this structure represents an appropriate allocation of roles and responsibilities for our company at this time because it strikes an effective balance in the participation of management and independent leadership in our Board of Directors' proceedings.
+We have a separate chair for each committee of our Board.
+The chairs of each committee are expected to report to our Board on the activities of their committee in fulfilling their responsibilities as detailed in their respective charters, if any.
+Our Board delegates substantial responsibilities to the committees, which report their activities and actions back to the full Board.
+We believe this structure represents an appropriate allocation of roles and responsibilities for our company at this time because it strikes an effective balance in the participation of management and independent leadership in our Board proceedings.

-Board of Directors Committees
+Board Committees

-Our Board of Directors has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which operates pursuant to a charter adopted by our Board of Directors.
+Our Board has established an audit committee, a compensation committee and a nominating and corporate governance committee, each of which operates pursuant to a charter adopted by our Board.
 The composition and functioning of all of our committees complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, rules and regulations of the Nasdaq Stock Market and the SEC.

-The composition and responsibilities of each of the committees of our Board of Directors are described below.
-Members serve on these committees until their resignation or until otherwise determined by our Board of Directors.
+The composition and responsibilities of each of the committees of our Board are described below.
+Members serve on these committees until their resignation or until otherwise determined by our Board.